Are you looking to start raising some chickens? You might be surprised! There are many things to learn about these birds.

-One of the first things you would have to know is straight run chickens.
+One of the first terms you should become familiar with is “straight run chickens.”
 Knowing the term is important!
 That is why we will show you the complete guide to straight run chickens today.

 Knowing about straight runs could be the difference between getting the flock of your dreams or a challenging little adventure.

-So, without further delay, let’s run straight to talking about straight run chickens.
+So, without further delay, let’s dive into discussing straight run chickens.

 This article will cover